sodadata/docs/soda-cl/numeric-metrics.md

   - row_count > 0
 ```

 You can use all numeric metrics in checks that apply to individual columns in a dataset.
-Identify the column(s) by adding one or more values in the argument in the check.
+Identify the column(s) by adding one or more values in the argument between brackets in the check.

 ```yaml
 checks for dim_reseller:
   - duplicate_count(phone, address_line1) = 0
 ```

-You can use numeric metrics in checks with either fixed or dynamic thresholds.
+You can use some numeric metrics in checks with either fixed or dynamic thresholds.
 See [Fixed and dynamic thresholds](#fixed-and-dynamic-thresholds) for more detail.

 ```yaml
 checks for dim_reseller: